leclair-7/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The first step was to use the convolutional network in the Nvidia paper, “End to End Learning for Self-Driving Cars (Nvidia)”.
+The first step was to use the convolutional network in the NVidia paper, “End to End Learning for Self-Driving Cars (NVidias)”.
 This model seemed appropriate because it answers the same question as this project's prompt.
 After training with the model it appeared to over fit tremendously, training times were slow, and most importantly, the car was driving into the lake.

-To gauge the model’s progress as it was training, I split the data into a 20% validation set an 80% training set.
+To gauge the model’s progress as it was training, I split the data into a 20% validation set / 80% training set.
 I found that the loss reached its minimum after about five epochs.
 When I ran train the model for many epochs, on the order of 40, I noticed that when the car was driving, it changed steering angles many times per second.
-This appears to be what overfitting looks like for this task.
-The model was too complex (which goes hand-in-hand with overfitting).
+This appears to be what over-fitting looks like for this task.
+The model was too complex (which goes hand-in-hand with over-fitting).
 As a result, I reduced model complexity by removing some layers and reducing other layers' sizes.
-Removing two of the convolutional layers greatly increased training time.
-Parameter tuning involved a copious amount of trial and error.
+Removing two of the convolutional layers greatly decreased training time.
+Parameter tuning involved copious amounts of trial and error.
 During the trial and error the image size was reduced to decrease training time, cropping was done to use the most relevant parts of the image, the road.

+![alt text][image5]

-To combat the overfitting, I added dropout layers.
+To combat the over-fitting, I added dropout layers.

 Then I lowered the training rate from 10^-3 to 10^-4.
-This made the car drive smoother and made a change in the number of epochs more noticable.
+This made the car drive smoother and made a change in the number of epochs more noticeable.

-Initially the training runs that consisted of the class supplied data set resulted in satisfactory results.
+Initially the training runs that consisted of the class supplied data set resulted in satisfactory results that is, almost successful.
 However, the car touched the line after two different curves.
-After trying different drop out layers, epoch numbers, and pooling layers, I decided to do recovery laps.
+After trying drop out layers in different places, epoch numbers, and pooling layers, I decided to do recovery laps.
 This consists of recording the car when it is in an undesirable place such as close to a lane marker, and then turning the car back to the center of the lane.
 This was done for two laps, and then I recorded one lap of the car going counterclockwise around the race course.
-This was to help the car generalize and also to make the curves drive smoother.
+This was to help the car generalize and also to make the curve drives smoother.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (created by the make_model() function in model.py) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture (created by the make_model() function in model.py) consisted of a convolution neural network with the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|